Porsche Taycan saloon - Interior & comfort

 Options

 As with all Porsche models, the options list is comprehensive and you can personalise everything from its exterior and interior colours to the alloy wheels.
-A ceramic brake upgrade is one of the costliest options at well over £6,000 (and we’d recommend putting your money elsewhere unless you’ll be taking the Taycan on track days), while a Burmester surround sound stereo costs over £3,000.
-A Sport Chrono stopwatch for the dashboard costs around £250, while adding 2+1 rear seats to boost practicality is just under £350.
+A ceramic brake upgrade is one of the costliest options, while you can specify a premium Bose sound system for around an extra £1,000, or a Burmester surround sound stereo for just over a whopping £4,500.
+A Sport Chrono stopwatch for the dashboard costs around £400, while adding a middle rear seat (the standard car is a four-seater) to boost practicality is just over £350.
 This also includes a 40:20:40 split and fold backrest.

-It’s a shame that the 4S doesn’t come with a few features that are surely considered must-haves on a near-£85,000 car.
-If you want heated front seats, a reversing camera or keyless entry, you’ll have to pay extra - and you could find all this equipment on a number of sub-£30,000 family hatchbacks.
-It's a similar story with the £2,100 adaptive cruise control, which is now commonplace in much cheaper models.
+It’s a shame that the Taycan doesn’t come with a few features that are surely considered must-haves on an over-£85,000 car.
+If you want heated front seats, a reversing camera or keyless entry, you’ll have to pay extra – and you could find all this equipment on a number of sub-£30,000 family hatchbacks.
+It's a similar story with the circa-£1,000 adaptive cruise control, which is now commonplace in much cheaper models.